gem-pasteur/macsyfinder/doc/system.rst

 *****************

 It represents a macromolecular system to detect.
 It is defined by a definition file in XML stored in a dedicated location that can be specified *via* the configuration of the command-line.
+See :ref:`system-definition-grammar-label` for more details on the XML grammar.
 The XML syntax is
 for instance::